-Annual restricted share or restricted share unit grants (together referred to as "restricted shares") entitle the named executive officer to receive the number of shares granted at the end of a given period of time, or in increments over a period of years on the anniversaries of the grant date, provided the named executive officer remains an employee of the Company, unless separation is due to death, disability, retirement or termination following a Change in Control, in which cases acceleration of the lapse of forfeiture restricted shares to the other named executive officers (other than the Chief Executive Officer) vest 100% after three years, with vesting subject solely to continued service with the Company.
+Annual restricted share or restricted share unit grants (together referred to as "restricted shares") entitle the named executive officer to receive the number of shares granted at the end of a given period of time, or in increments over a period of years on the anniversaries of the grant date, provided the named executive officer remains an employee of the Company, unless separation is due to death, disability, retirement or termination following a Change in Control, in which cases acceleration of the lapse of forfeiture restrictions occurs as set forth in the Plan.
+Dividends or dividend equivalents, as applicable, are accumulated and paid when the restricted shares are paid.
+The restricted shares to the other named executive officers (other than the Chief Executive Officer) vest 100% after three years, with vesting subject solely to continued service with the Company.